Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

 where $|\mathcal{E}|$ is the number of edges in the test set.

-Table~\ref{tab:calibration} shows the comparison of the Brier score obtained with the predetermined encoder and our inferred structure.
-Our method gains 2.68\% in DTI, 69.78\% in DDI, 34.25\% in PPI, and 32.73\% in GDIs.
-The results indicate that GCN with a predetermined encoder structure makes overconfident predictions.
-In contrast, our method achieves a lower Brier score, alluding to the benefits of inferring encoder structure for calibrated prediction.
-In conclusion, our method makes accurate and calibrated predictions for biomedical interaction.
+Table~\ref{tab:calibration} shows the comparison of the Brier score obtained with the predetermined-structure encoder and the one with our inferred structure.
+Our method gains 2.68\% on the DTI network, 69.78\% on the DDI network, 34.25\% on the PPI network, and 32.73\% on the GDI network.
+The results indicate that GCN encoder with a predetermined structure makes either over-confident or under-confident predictions.
+In contrast, by inferring the encoder's network structures and averaging our predictions with respect to all the possibilities, our method achieves well-calibrated predictions with lower Brier scores.